wely/DevCamp/HOL/node/04-devops-ci/README.md

         Service Principal Client ID
         Service Principal Key
         Tenant ID

-    Also, enter a user-friendly name to use when referring to this service endpoint connection.
+1. Enter a user-friendly name to use when referring to this service endpoint connection.

     ![image](./media/image-047a.gif)

-    Click **Verify connection*, and ensure that the window indicates that the connection was verified.
+1. Click **Verify connection*, and ensure that the window indicates that the connection was verified.
     Then Click **OK** and **Close**.

     ![image](./media/image-048a.gif)